edgeware/python-circuit/README.md

 # Twisted Support #

 There's also support for using the circuit breaker with Twisted.
-Note that the circuit breaker still use pythons standard logging framework.
+Note that the circuit breaker still use python's standard logging framework.
 Example:

 ```python
 import logger